Blosc/bcolz/doc/reference.rst

         or 'python'.
 The default is to use 'numexpr' if it is installed. out_flavor : string
         The flavor for the `out` object.
+It can be 'carray' or 'numpy'. user_dict : dict
+        An user-provided dictionary where the variables in expression can be found by name.
-It can be 'carray' or 'numpy'. kwargs : list of parameters or dictionary
+      kwargs : list of parameters or dictionary
         Any parameter supported by the carray constructor.